Climate and Environment

 Learn more about elevation in Mexico

-For more information about visiting and living in places situated at high elevation in Mexico, read:
+For more insights about visiting and living in places situated at high elevation in Mexico, read:

 Discover Mexico’s weather and climates